efat56/CollectionFramework/README.md

 Marker Interface: This is an empty interface that is used to mark a class for some specific purpose, such as to indicate that the class is serializable or to indicate that the class is a remote object.

+Functional Interface: This is a special type of interface that has only one abstract method, also known as a functional method.
+This type of interface is used to implement lambda expressions and functional programming concepts in Java.